The Theory of Money, Part 28

 Photo by Jill Burrow on Pexels.com

-Last week, we introduced a new character, who we named President.
+In Part 24, we introduced a new character, who we named President.
 He is the representation of the government over our fictitious society.
 And we introduced his quandary as well: He (his government, really) is limited on how much he can tax people, and he is limited on how much more he can borrow as well because he still owes money from his last war.
 He’s worried about another war arising, which he would have no way to pay for, so he’s vulnerable.
 Therefore, he has been looking for a solution to this concern.
-That’s when his economic advisor tipped him off to this part of his country where there are five banks that have implemented fractional reserve banking and a reserve-sharing central bank, all of which seems to be bringing a lot of wealth to the area while the bankers are making a killing lending out other people’s money.
+That’s when his economic advisor tipped him off to this part of his country where there are five banks that have implemented fractional reserve banking (now using non-cash assets as reserves too) and a specie pool, all of which seems to be bringing a lot of wealth to the area while the bankers are making a killing lending out other people’s money.
 So what does President do about all this?

 His first thought is that he needs to get into the banking business.
 Currently, when the government gets paid taxes, he is storing it in several different local banks (he knows about diversification), and he realizes now that these banks may actually all be lending out his government money and earning interest on it!

-So he passes a law chartering a brand new bank.
-I guess since we haven’t ever actually named our society, I will say that the new government-owned bank is called The First Bank of Our Fictitious Society.
+So he passes a law chartering a brand new bank: The First Bank of Avaria.
 We’ll call it First Bank for short.

 But, now that he has stored all his government money in a single bank, he has to worry about bank runs.
 Remember, he understands diversification, so he knows that if his bank ever has to declare bankruptcy, he will lose all his government money, which is even scarier of a prospect than the threat of an enemy attacking him at this point.